eic/eic-smear/README.md

 https://github.com/eic/eicsmeardetectors, together with tests and examples You should head over there now and install them.

-A wrapper allows to start root with libraries loaded and displays version information as well as the library locations.
+A wrapper allows to start ROOT with libraries loaded and displays version information as well as the library locations.
 ```
 $ eic-smear